vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

 We run another regex that looks for dates like this `"  Aug 26, 2015"`.
 As you can see, this is not very helpful yet.
-From that `string_date` we get from the subtitle, we need to create a real `Date` object.
-Otherwise it would be useless for properly creating Middleman posts.
+From the `string_date` we get from the subtitle, we need to create a real `Date` object.
+Otherwise it would be useless for creating Middleman posts.

 #### sting_date